 - Locate unit away from windows, patios, decks, etc. where unit operation sound may disturb customer. - 2.
 In noise sensitive applications (such as bedrooms), when a lineset is mounted to ceiling joists or floor joists, the outdoor unit must be located at least 10 ft (3.05 m) away.
-If this is not possible, create a line set configuration with enough bends to provide 10 ft (3.05 m) of total line set length outside the dwelling - 3.
-Ensure that vapor and liquid tube diameters are appropriate for unit capacity. - Run refrigerant tubes as directly as possible by avoiding unnecessary turns and bends. - Leave some slack between structure and unit to absorb vibration. - When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk (see Fig. 1). - Avoid direct tubing contact with water pipes, duct work, floor joists, wall studs, floors, and walls.
+If this is not possible, create a line set configuration with enough bends to provide 10 ft (3.05 m) of total line set length outside the dwelling - Ensure that vapor and liquid tube diameters are appropriate for unit capacity. - Run refrigerant tubes as directly as possible by avoiding unnecessary turns and bends. - Leave some slack between structure and unit to absorb vibration. - When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk (see Fig. 1).

-- 8. Do not suspend refrigerant tubing from joists and studs with a rigid wire or strap which comes in direct contact with tubing (see Fig. 1). - Ensure that tubing insulation is pliable and completely surrounds vapor tube. - 10.
+- 7. Avoid direct tubing contact with water pipes, duct work, floor joists, wall studs, floors, and walls. - 8.
+Do not suspend refrigerant tubing from joists and studs with a rigid wire or strap which comes in direct contact with tubing (see Fig. 1). - Ensure that tubing insulation is pliable and completely surrounds vapor tube. - 10.
 When necessary, use hanger straps which are 1 in. wide and conform to shape of tubing insulation.
 (See Fig. 1.) - 11.
-Isolate hanger straps from insulation by using metal sleeves bent to conform to shape of insulation.
+Isolate hanger straps from insulation by using metal sleeves bent to conform to shape of insulation. - 12.
+If these installation recommendations were not followed, gas pulsation may be transmitted through improperly mounted line sets.
+In this case, an external vapor line muffler accessory (part no. LM10KK003) is available to minimize noise due to gas pulsations.